 If you’re looking for something a little different, why not try grilling fruit?
 Watermelon, pineapple, and grapefruit all make great additions to any barbecue spread.
-Or, if you’re feeling really adventurous, try making sangria or mojito to wash everything down.
+Or, if you’re feeling adventurous, try making sangria or mojito to wash everything down.

 - Best BBQ Side Dishes for Your Next Summer Cookout